Duke Realty Corporation [DRE] stock Initiated by Raymond James analyst, price target now $48

 Raymond James have made an estimate for Duke Realty Corporation shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on April 16, 2021.
 The new note on the price target was released on November 11, 2020, representing the official price target for Duke Realty Corporation stock.
 Previously, the target price had yet another raise to $48, while UBS analysts kept a Buy rating on DRE stock.

-Duke Realty Corporation [DRE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.15.
-With this latest performance, DRE shares dropped by -0.22% in over the last four-week period, additionally plugging by 27.92% over the last 6 months – not to mention a rise of 37.62% in the past year of trading.
+Duke Realty Corporation [DRE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.38.
+With this latest performance, DRE shares gained by 1.41% in over the last four-week period, additionally plugging by 30.01% over the last 6 months – not to mention a rise of 40.77% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for DRE.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Duke Realty Corporation go to 6.00%.